w11k/Tydux/doc/getting-started.md

 **Important:** If you pass a selector, the `Observable` will only emit new values if the selected value (here `s.todos`) changes.
 Since Tydux enforces immutability, this will automatically always be the case if a mutator changes the relevant part of the state.

-## Redux DevTools extension

-(work in progress)

-Tydux support the [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) extension.

-Currently all dispatched mutators and the states can be inspected.
-Write-access is currently not supported.